 - Loss of bowel or bladder control: In cases of severe spinal stenosis, nerves to your bladder or bowel may be affected.

-- Numbness, weakness, tingling: Spinal stenosis in your upper spine can cause. numbness, weakness or tingling in a leg, foot, arm or hand, which may, in turn, cause clumsiness or a lack of coordination.
+- Numbness, weakness, tingling: In the upper spine can cause numbness, weakness, or tingling in a leg, foot, arm, or hand, which may, in turn, cause clumsiness or a lack of coordination.

-Spinal stenosis is often difficult to diagnose because its symptoms can be caused by other conditions.
-Quite often, people who develop stenosis have no history of back problems or recent injury.
+This condition is often difficult to diagnose because other conditions can cause symptoms.
+Quite often, people who develop stenosis have no history of back problems or a recent injury.

-- An MRI or CT scan is generally used to determine if spinal stenosis is the cause of the symptoms being experienced.
+- An MRI or CT scan is generally used to determine the cause of symptoms being experienced.

-- A myelogram, which is an x-ray taken after a dye is injected into the spine, can also be used to diagnose spinal stenosis.
+- A myelogram, an x-ray taken after a dye is injected into the spine, can also be used to diagnose the condition.